 In a day and age where there are so many choices, how in the world do new parents begin to navigate pregnancy and birth?
-Planning a Positive Birth Experience was the name of a class I wrote back in 1993 and later taught at Winnie Palmer Hospital for Women & Babies in Orlando Florida.
+Planning a Positive Birth Experience was the name of a class I wrote back in 1993 and later taught at Winnie Palmer Hospital for Women & Babies in Orlando Florida to help parents navigate all the choices.
 Yes, I have been teaching and supporting expectant families for 30 years now!
-Now I am in the process of turning that class into a book.
+So I am in the process of turning that class into a book.

 Are You in the Wrong Class?

 So how do you see yourself in labor?
 Are you calm and breathing through contractions, or are you scared and praying this baby magically appears?
 In other words, what is your birth value or philosophy?
 Some of you may know right away how you see yourself giving birth, and other think “I have no clue”.
 For those of you who say you have no clue or are not really sure, I invite you to do a little exercise.
 Make a mental note, or jot down the first three words that come to mind when I say “giving birth at home”.
 Was the general feel to your words more negative or positive?
 Now do the same thing with the words “giving birth in a hospital”.
 Was the general feel of the words you thought positive or negative?
 I could also use the words natural birth/no pain medication or Epidural.
 The point being that you instinctively have a thought process around different options around giving birth.
 Most likely those feeling are running around in your subconscious.
+It doesn’t mean you must keep these thoughts but pregnancy is a time to evaluate how you really feel and if you want to make any changes in your thought processes.
 I invite you to begin exploring different options and see how you feel about them.

 Care Providers & Birth Location